-As detailed in the job description, we ask that you have A-C in Maths/English.
-For any candidates who do not possess GCSE Maths and English (grade C and above) or those wishing to re-take the qualification, courses for both subjects are provided by Surrey Adult Learning.
+As detailed in the job description, we ask that you have five GCSE's grade A* to C including Maths/English or equivalent level 2 qualification .
+For any candidates who do not possess GCSE Maths and English (grade C and above or equivalent level 2) or those wishing to re-take the qualification, courses for both subjects are provided by Surrey Adult Learning.
 Additional support can be provided by the Training and Development team for support with the apprenticeship.

 I have a criminal record.
 Can I still apply and join as a firefighter?

 In accordance with the Rehabilitation of Offenders Act 1974, if you have a conviction or spent convictions and the nature of the offence is relevant to the job that you have applied for, we will seek to review the individual circumstances of the case and may decide to withdraw you from the process.
 You must disclose all previous convictions whether they are spent or unspent.

 During the application process, you will be asked to complete a behaviour-based assessment assessment, which are provided by Arctic Shores.

 If you want to know more about Arctic Shores on line assessment visit the Candidate Knowledge Base website

 Providing you complete these and achieve the relevant thresholds you will be invited to the next stage, as appropriate.
 The next stages consist of a group discussion (interview) .
 If you are successful at this stage, you will undergo a physical and fitness assessment, this includes the bleep test where you expected to achieve level 8.8.

 Successful candidates will be advised by the Recruitment Hub if they have been placed in the pool awaiting an opportunity to join the service.
 Please note, being placed in the pool, does not guarantee an invitation or a place on a Wholetime Trainee Course.